UQComputingSociety/constitution/constitution.md

 the membership shall consider at a General Meeting whether that person's membership of the Management Committee shall be terminated.
 9.4 That person concerned shall be given a full and fair opportunity to explain matters at the General Meeting.
 The question of removal shall be determined by a vote of sixty percent (60%) majority of the members present at the General Meeting and must be endorsed by the Clubs and Societies committee.
 9.5 There is no right of appeal against a member's removal from the Management Committee under this section.

 ### 10 Vacancies on Management Committee
 10.1 The Management Committee shall have the power at any time to appoint any member of the Society to fill the casual vacancy of any Officer on the Management Committee until the next Annual General Meeting.
 10.2 The continuing members of the Management Committee may act notwithstanding any casual vacancy in the Management Committee, but if their number is reduced below the number fixed as necessary for quorum of the Management Committee, the continuing members may act for the purpose of increasing the number of members of the Management Committee to that number required to achieve quorum or by summoning a General Meeting of the Society, but for no other purpose.
-10.3 The resignation or removal of a Delegate does not create a casual vacancy on the Management Committee.
+10.3 The resignation or removal of a Puisne Member does not create a casual vacancy on the Management Committee.

 ### 11 Functions of Management Committee
 11.1 Except as otherwise provided by the Constitution and subject to resolutions of the members of the Society carried at any General Meeting, the Management Committee: